 (Driving day 12: 253 km/157 miles)

-We end our tour with a big bang.
-Today we will enjoy the magical roads and spectacular views on one of US Best motorcycle roads; Angeles Crest Highway (CA-2).
+You end our tour with a bang!
+Today you will enjoy the magical roads and spectacular views on one of the US Best motorcycle roads; the Angeles Crest Highway (CA-2).
 It will be a breathtaking riding experience for the history books.
 Make sure to have your cameras ready and fully charged.
 This will be a once-in-a-lifetime experience.

-We take several stops and make our time on Angels Crest Highway before we head towards Los Angeles.
-We return our bikes and check-in to the hotel before we drive to Santa Monica Pier, the end of Historic Route 66 and our Farewell party.
+Please make several stops and make your time on Angels Crest Highway before you head towards Los Angeles.
+You return your bike and check-in to the hotel.

 Day 15: Departure - Home Travel

-We check out of the hotel and grab a shuttle bus to the airport to return home.
-Thanks for a great ride, good times and sincerely thank you for choosing to travel with Explorify.
+Check out of the hotel and grab a shuttle bus to the airport to return home.
+Thank you for choosing our Route 66 Self-Drive Tour.

 Note: Because of the time difference travelers from Europe will arrive home the date/day after departing the US.

 Also: This program is a guideline for activities and experiences on the tour.
-Deviations may occur, but we guarantee that our positive tour leaders will do their utmost to execute the program as described – as far as it is feasible and circumstances allow.
-We are continually working to improve the program, thus you may experience positive surprises.
+Deviations may occur, we are continually working to improve the program, thus you may experience positive surprises.